melontini/bootloader-unlock-wall-of-shame/README.md

 https://forum.xda-developers.com/t/bootloader-unlocking-on-older-qualcomm-zte-devices-devinfo-partition-modification.4100897/

 ## Proceed with caution!

-Reminder that no matter how nice a company is, you should not trust them unless their unlock process is 100% offline.

 ### Motorola
 To start off, to unlock your bootloader you need to make a request on their website, which is pretty bad on its own (*wink* Huawei), but there's also no way to know if your model supports unlocking beforehand.